RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

     $ touch initials.py

-Open up that file in Visual Studio Code, and copy and paste in the following starter code:
+Open up that file in your text editor (e.g., Visual Studio Code), and copy and paste in the following starter code:

 .. sourcecode:: python